ymadoff/ryba/hadoop/hdfs_jn_start.coffee.md

----
-title: HDFS JournalNode Start
-module: ryba/hadoop/hdfs_jn_start
-layout: module
----

-# HDFS JournalNode Start
+# Hadoop HDFS JournalNode Start

 Start the JournalNode service.
 It is recommended to start a JournalNode before the NameNodes.
 The "ryba/hadoop/hdfs_nn" module will wait for all the JournalNodes